Health Centers and Ongoing Health Care Delivery

 Centro Cristiano de Servicios Médicos Inc. (CCSM), Elias Santana Hospital - Los Alcarrizos, Dominican Republic

 The Elias Santana Hospital was established in 1984 in los Alcarrizos outside Santo Domingo with generous donations after hurricane David of 1979.
-MMI Canada continues to support programs at the Elias Santana Hospital.
+MMI continues to support programs at the Elias Santana Hospital.
 Graduates from the Ophthalmology Residency Training program have returned to their countries to serve those in need, including Armenia, Azerbaijan, Bolivia, Ethiopia, and India.

 Hospital Cristiano de Especialidades - Milagros, Ecuador